Saudis proud of female royal guard

 The initiative is the first to allow women to climb the ladder towards senior ranks.

 The initiative is part of Saudi Arabia’s Vision 2030 Program, pushing for the empowerment of women and giving them more leadership positions, and highlighting the significance of their involvement across different fields.
-Saudi women have already been given the opportunity to climb the ranks in the front line of public security, including the General Directorate of Narcotics, General Directorate of Prisons, Criminal Evidence and Customs.
+Saudi women have already been given the opportunity to climb the ranks in the front line of public security.